dkeenan7/LyteFyba/PCB/Readme.txt

 Zoom in near the top of the 8 BMUs
 Select around the top squiggle join; delete
 Remove dangling tracks and via at top and dangling tracks at bottom.
-Deselect all; Context menu in space Pour copper
+Deselect all; Context menu in space Pour copper (may not be necessary) Save.
+Output manufacturing plots.